AyeAreEm/current/README.md

 ## Principles
 Current's main principles are simplicity and ease of use.
 A language with these principles would be one that doesn't stand in the way of the programmer and has features you'd expect in a modern language.<br>
 To do this, we borrow features from other languages.
-For example, receiver methods from Golang, generics from Rust, options and errors from Zig, etc.
+For example, generics, receiver methods from Golang, options and errors from Zig, etc.

 ## Features
 - Generics